filterpaper/filterpaper.github.io/qmk/workflow.md

 * Matrix `file:` section is a list of keymap files to be built (`cradio.json` in the example).
 * Use your json file name.
 Additional files (with `-` prefix) can be appended for multiple keyboards.
-* GitHub username is default for `user:`.
-Change this accordingly if a different keymap name was used in [QMK Configurator](https://config.qmk.fm/#/).

 ## Committing the Workflow